Deltarune: Art, character design, and writing

 Temmie Chang, who had previously assisted Fox with character art in Undertale, serves as the main artist for Deltarune.
 Fox came up with Susie's design after playing Phoenix Wright: Ace Attorney.
 He originally based her on Maya Fey, and she would act "nice and cute".
 However, as her creation progressed, she eventually turned into more of a "thug".
 Ralsei's name was derived from Ralse, a character from an uncompleted RPG Maker game that Fox's oldest brother made when he was a child.

-For the creation of one of the minibosses in Chapter 2, Fox asked artist Nelnal to design a "musical enemy", which would later become Sweet Cap'n Cakes.
+For the creation of one of the minibosses in Chapter 2, Fox asked artist Nelnal to design a "musical enemy", which later became Sweet Cap'n Cakes.
 Initially, the artist ended up designing three characters.
-However, Fox couldn't decide on a single design, so he included the three characters in a single battle against three enemies as opposed to having separate battles for each character.
-Fox was unsure if anyone besides himself would like Spamton, as some of the test players thought he looked scary and disliked his design.
-Despite that, Spamton became popular with game players, with merchandise featuring the character selling out quickly.
+However, Fox could not decide on a design, so he included the three characters in a single battle against three enemies as opposed to having separate battles for each character.
+Fox was unsure if anyone apart from himself would like Spamton, as some of the test players thought he looked scary and disliked his design.
+Despite this, Spamton became popular with players, with merchandise featuring the character selling out instantly.

-Initially, Fox intended to create a 3D model for the character Tenna himself, and in 2016 he purchased a Kinect to rotoscope the character's animation, which was conceived by incorporating MikuMikuDance moves.
+Initially, Fox intended to create a 3D model for Tenna himself, and in 2016 he purchased a Kinect to rotoscope the character's animation, which was conceived by incorporating MikuMikuDance moves.
 He planned for Tenna to be rendered in "lineless 3D" style inspired by Ghost Trick: Phantom Detective, but this got scrapped as he thought it looked "tremendously bad".
 The model was eventually created by Chelsea Saunders, who previously worked on promotional material for Undertale, with assistance from Fox and a number of other collaborators, including SmallBü.
-Similar to Spamton, Fox thought that players wouldn't care for Tenna, and feared that they would see him as a "budget Spamton".
-Nonetheless, he has affirmed that he's glad players enjoyed his character.
+Similar to Spamton, Fox thought that players did not care for Tenna and feared they would see him as a "budget Spamton".
+Nonetheless, he has affirmed that he is glad players enjoyed his character.
+One of Flowery's catchphrases and voice lines of him saying "Jarona" originates from Fox's older brother shouting Jarona while mimicking anime-style attacks when pretending to attack Fox when the two were kids.

 Music

 The game's soundtrack was primarily composed by Toby Fox, who served as the main composer for its music.
-Along with new leitmotifs specifically for Deltarune, it also incorporates leitmotifs from the Undertale soundtrack.
-The soundtrack mainly comprises multiple soundtrack albums released alongside each respective chapter of the game; these feature guest appearances by Laura Shigihara, Lena Raine, Marcy Nabors, and Itoki Hana.
+Along with new leitmotifs for Deltarune, it also incorporates leitmotifs from the Undertale soundtrack.
+The soundtrack mainly comprises multiple soundtrack albums released alongside each respective chapter of the game; these feature guest appearances by Laura Shigihara, Lena Raine, Marcy Nabors, Alex Rosetti, Itoki Hana, insaneintherainmusic, Rakuichi, Camellia and Trevor Alan Gomes.
 Each album is published under Materia Collective.